PheonixSupriyo/The-Spark-Foundation-Internsip-Task/README.md

 # The-Spark-Foundation-Internsip-Task
 It contains two files.
-The TSF.PY file contains only the code and the color identification of images.py file contains the code along with its output.
+The TSF.ipynb file contains only the code and the color identification of images.ipynb file contains the code along with its output.